foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

     }
  ```

-- Display the info provided in the json result as required in your app.
+- Use the returned json result as required in your app.
 Example of json below:
 ```json
  {
        "type": "ffem.match",